DaniSestan/CheckMate-Web-App/README.md

 <img src="https://github.com/DaniSestan/CheckMate-Web-App/raw/master/checkmate-web.png" alt="Checkmate Web App" title="CheckMate Web App" width="25%" height="25%" />

 ## Description
 This project is currently in development.
-The application is designed to work alongside a refactored version of [CheckMate Test Automation Framework](https://github.com/DaniSestan/CheckMate).
+The application is designed to work alongside a refactored version of the [CheckMate Test Automation Framework](https://github.com/DaniSestan/CheckMate).

 The application provides a simple UI that asks for user input needed to generate the scripts and data sets that will automate tests for web applications.
-Scripts and data sets would be stored to a database.
+All test-related data would be stored to a database.
 Whenever the user wants to run tests, they would start the framework, which runs as a desktop application.
 The framework would establish a connection to the database, allowing it access to the scripts and data sets needed to execute tests. . **No coding or scripting of any kind is required to create and execute tests.**

 The application will be designed to provide user functionality, addressing three main aspects: representing users in the database, user authentication (and accounts), and access control.